Bug with Polkit on Ubuntu/Debian running Wayland

 Workaround: Use sudo Instead of pkexec

-for commands setting the threshold.
-This requires creating an exemption to allow batteryhealthchargingctl
+To resolve this issue, replace pkexec with sudo for commands setting the threshold.
+This requires creating an exemption to allow batteryhealthchargingctl to run with sudo without requiring a password.
+This can be done:

 - Using bash script provided. or